mattermost/docs/source/configure/configuration-settings.rst

   :target: https://mattermost.com/deploy
   :alt: Available for Mattermost Self-Hosted deployments.

 Enable users to search the contents of documents attached to messages.
-Mattermost self-hosted deployments include support for PDF, PPTX, ODT, HTML, and TXT documents.
-Additional file support is available for DOCX, RTF, and PAGES documents through the installation of third-party dependencies.
+Mattermost self-hosted deployments include support for PDF, PPTX, ODT, HTML, and plain text documents.
+Improved server performance during PDF extraction is available through the installation of a third-party dependency.
+Additional file support for DOCX, RTF, and PAGES documents is available through the installation of third-party dependencies.

 **True**: Documents are searchable by their content.

 .. note::
-   Document content search results for files shared before upgrading to Mattermost Server 5.35 may be incomplete until an `mmctl content extraction job <https://docs.mattermost.com/manage/mmctl-command-line-tool.html#mmctl-extract>`__ is run, or an `extraction command is executed using the CLI <https://docs.mattermost.com/manage/command-line-tools.html>`__.
+   Document content search results for files shared before upgrading to Mattermost Server v5.35 may be incomplete until an `mmctl content extraction job <https://docs.mattermost.com/manage/mmctl-command-line-tool.html#mmctl-extract>`__ is run, or an `extraction command is executed using the CLI <https://docs.mattermost.com/manage/command-line-tools.html>`__.
 If this command is not run, users can search older files based on file name only.

 **False**: Documents aren't searchable by their content.
 When document content search is disabled, users can search for files by filename only.